About Us & Our Plans

 - We will continue to work with Forestry and Land Scotland to promote the use of Rumster Forest for leisure activities, particularly where they contribute to health and wellbeing within the community.
 In this regard, we welcome recent indications that Forestry and Land Scotland are interested in a greater involvement in the project and have expressed an interest in attending board meetings.

-- We have committed to making a strong, proactive approach to organising events on site and will contact appropriate organisations directly to offer the facility for events over the Winter and into Spring / Summer 2023.
+- We have committed to making a strong, proactive approach to organising events on site and will contact appropriate organisations directly to offer the facility for events through Winter 2023 and into Spring / Summer of 2024.

 Some of the above objectives are in hand or awaiting funding at this time.
 It is seen as essential that everything possible is done to encourage new members of the company either to become fully involved or just to be on record as supporting our aims and objectives.
 Recent events have highlighted the urgent need to have more volunteer help available for site maintenance and assistance with the logistics of event organisation.